shivannis/xandr-docs-public/xandr-docs/curate/inventory-lists-ali-only.md

     - Update the name and description.
     - Change whether this inventory list will be available for selection on the line items of **Any Advertiser** or only on those of a **Specific Advertiser**.

-      If you select Specific Advertiser, you must select an advertiser in the drop-down.
+      If you select **Specific Advertiser**, you must select an advertiser in the drop-down.

     - Select or clear the **Require for all Line Items** checkbox.